 Commercial Indoor Air Quality Issues – Legionella

 In larger commercial spaces or any facility with large heating and cooling needs, the need to dissipate the large volume of heat generated the chilled water systems is often achieved through evaporation and cooling towers.
 These systems are sometimes operated only during the cooling seasons, and are brought back on-line in the spring.
-In 2015, ANSI/ASHRAE published Standard 188: Legionellosis: Risk Management for Building Water Systems, which is intended for the use by owners and managers of human-occupied buildings and those involved in the design, construction, operation, maintenance and service of centralized building water systems and components.
+In 2015, ANSI/ASHRAE published Standard 188: Legionellosis: Risk Management for Building Water Systems (updated in 2018), which is intended for the use by owners and managers of human-occupied buildings and those involved in the design, construction, operation, maintenance and service of centralized building water systems and components.
 Water management plans (a plan to reduce the risk of growth and spread of Legionella and other opportunistic waterborne pathogens) are currently required in the State of New York (under Title 10, Volume A, Part 4 – Protection against Legionella), as well as hospitals, critical access hospitals, and long-term care facilities subject to Centers of Medicare and Medicaid Services (CMS).

 Having performed hundreds of IAQ surveys throughout the northeast and other parts of the US, VERTEX’s staff of mechanical engineers (ME), industrial hygienists, and certified industrial hygienists (CIH) have the tools and know-how to diagnose what seasonal variations may be contributing to decreased IAQ, as well as offer potential solutions.
 VERTEX has been on the forefront of waterborne pathogen management since New York State passed a set of emergency regulations in the summer of 2016.
 Our Programs comply with ANSI/ASHRAE Standard 188-2015, NSF Protocol 453 and applicable rules, regulations and codes.